Last Updated: March 2026

 I’m American.
 Do I need ESTA?

 No. ESTA is only for foreign nationals visiting the US.
-As a US citizen, you don’t need ESTA or ETIAS for the US.
-You do, however, need ETIAS to visit Europe starting in late 2026.
+As a US citizen, you don’t need ESTA for the US.
+You do need ETIAS to visit Europe starting in late 2026.

 Which is harder to get approved?

 Neither system has a high rejection rate.
 Both approve the vast majority of applications within minutes.
-ESTA has been running for 17 years with a very low denial rate, and ETIAS is expected to follow the same pattern.
 The most common reasons for denial in both systems are criminal history, previous immigration violations, or security flags.

 Do children need both?